Halted stimulus talks undercut already ailing airlines and transit systems

 Costa said the billions in additional aid for transit would, in addition to staving off layoffs, have gone toward needed personal protective gear for drivers and other workers, and for equipment to make vehicles safer.

-The American Public Transit Association said a recent survey of its members showed “that six in 10 public transit systems will need to reduce service and furlough employees in the coming months without emergency federal funding from Congress.”
+The American Public Transportation Association said a recent survey of its members showed “that 6 in 10 public transit systems will need to reduce service and furlough employees in the coming months without emergency federal funding from Congress.”
 It said nearly half of businesses in the public transit industry expect layoffs, and a nearly third “are concerned that they may go out of business” without additional aid.

 “There are millions of workers in American cities who will be stranded if transit agencies don’t get relief, and this decision today is going to be devastating for agency budgets,” said Ben Fried, a spokesman for the research and advocacy organization TransitCenter.

-“The frontline transportation workers who have been at the center of COVID-19 relief efforts have real financial and health and safety needs that deserve immediate congressional action,” said Larry Willis, president of the Transportation Trades Department, AFL-CIO, a coalition of 33 unions.
+“The front line transportation workers who have been at the center of COVID-19 relief efforts have real financial and health and safety needs that deserve immediate congressional action,” said Larry Willis, president of the Transportation Trades Department, AFL-CIO, a coalition of 33 unions.
 “The game President Trump is playing will have severe immediate and long-term consequences that will disproportionately impact those who have been seeing us through this crisis.”

 Luz Lazo and Justin George contributed to this report